Prabhuji is a writer, painter, a Gauḍīya Vaiṣṇava mystic, an avadhūta, the creator of Retroprogressive Yoga, and a realized spiritual master.

 In January 2012, Prabhuji’s health forced him to officially renounce managing the mission.
 Since then, he has lived in solitude, completely away from the public, writing and absorbed in contemplation.
-He shares his experience and wisdom in books and filmed talks.
 His message does not promote collective spirituality, but individual inner search.

 In 2022, Prabhuji founded the Institute of Retroprogressive Yoga.
 Here, his most senior disciples can systematically share Prabhuji’s teachings and message through video conferences.
 The institute offers support and help for a deeper understanding of Prabhuji’s teachings.